Wiselab2/ARF2PatternAnalysis/README.md

 ### <div align="center"> Identifying Genes With ARF2-like Expression Pattern </div>

-The work here is done for "Manuscript Title" by Authors.

 This data set utilizes barley transcriptome sequenced and quantified for wildtype (*Mla6*) and mutant (*mla6*) at 6 timepoints (0, 16, 20, 24, 32 and 48 hours after infection) for 3 replications.
 ARF2 (HORVU5Hr1G111500) like genes are identified using expression pattern analysis.

 **Normalized Read Counts**